some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-For request/response methods the error message shall copy over the fields of the SOME/IP header (i.e. Message ID, Request ID, Protocol Version, and Interface Version) but not the payload.
+For request/response methods the error message shall copy over the fields of the SOME/IP header (i.e. Message ID, Request ID, and Interface Version) but not the payload.
 In addition Message Type and Return Code have to be set to the appropriate values.

+.. feat_req:: 🎯
+    :id: feat_req_someip_703
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The SOME/IP implementation shall not use an unknown protocol version but write a supported protocol version in the header.

 .. feat_req:: 🎯
     :id: feat_req_someip_371